 Autumn Leaves (Koyo) of Japan

 Japan’s autumn colours (koyo) are one of the country’s best kept secrets.
 While sakura (cherry blossoms) in spring gets most of the attention, nature puts on an equally spectacular show in autumn.
-From early September through to early December, the country is transformed into a breathtaking canvas of fiery reds, brilliant scarlets and regal gold by the Japanese maple and ginkgo tree, as well as supporting acts like the Japanese rowan and larch.
+From late September through to early December, the country is transformed into a breathtaking canvas of fiery reds, brilliant scarlets and regal gold by the Japanese maple and ginkgo tree, as well as supporting acts like the Japanese rowan and larch.
 November is considered the best month to view the autumn colours in most parts of Japan.

 The transformation of autumn leaves in Japan is considered to be one of the most beautiful in the world.
 This is unsurprising when you consider the country’s unique geographical profile – almost 70 percent of its land is covered by forests populated with deciduous trees.